juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## Starting the BELA Container

-This is a minimal example using Docker.
+This is a minimal example of how to start the BELA container using Docker.

 Log in to Docker Hub using the `BELA_DOCKERHUB_TOKEN` provided with your BELA Enterprise account.